 Advertisement

 Take the example of foreign minister Dmytro Kuleba, who apart from the president himself, was a worthy representative of Ukraine on the world stage.
-He patiently put up with the fact that the president’s office has over the last three years sidelined the country’s foreign ministry and that the head of the presidential office, Andriy Yermak, a lawyer and business partner of Zelensky, has, for all intents and purposes, taken over this role and that of the grey cardinal in the president’s administration.
+He patiently put up with the fact that the President’s Office has over the last three years sidelined the country’s Foreign Ministry and that the head of the Presidential Office, Andriy Yermak, a lawyer and business partner of Zelensky's, has, for all intents and purposes, taken over this role and become the gray cardinal in the president’s administration.

 Other Topics of Interest